 A selection of off-beat exercise regimens and quirky sports for those anti the task of training traditionally

-While keeping fit and healthy is something we all (at least theoretically) aspire to, staying in shape can be something of a dull and tiresome drag, especially when it solely involves pushing weights or aimless treadmill running in a classic, cold gym environment.
-Sometimes, what’s required to stay motivated to firm up that physique is a workout routine that mixes things up a little, that injects a bit of fun and frivolity into the serious task of keeping the body beach-ready.
+While keeping fit and healthy is something we all aspire to, staying in shape can be tiresome, especially when it solely involves lifting weights or aimless treadmilling in a gym environment.
+Sometimes, what’s required to stay motivated is a workout routine that mixes things up a little, that injects a bit of fun and frivolity into the serious task of keeping the body beach-ready.

 Fortunately for fitness enthusiasts (or even those just vaguely inclined to break a sweat in an interesting way), the Mother City claims its fair share of unconventional but enjoyable exercise forms bound to take the effort out of exertion.
 So, to help you find such original alternatives, what follows is an overview of various unusual ways to work out in Cape Town, from off-beat outdoor sports to those quirky activities more confined to structured studio sessions.